JWYDEV/claude-codepro/README.md

 - Use `/implement` to execute the spec with automatic TDD, best practices and context management
 - When context fills, `/remember` automatically updates your plan and stores learnings
 - After spec completion, run `/verify` to run CodeRabbit AI review, all tests, and quality checks
-- Watch as CC automatically applies best practices, testing, and quality control with every step

 ## ⚖️ What Makes This Different